Bagya921230/StarWars/README.md

-# Planet Explorer
+# Star Wars

-Planet Explorer is an iOS application that provides information about various planets.
+Star Wars is an iOS application that provides information about various planets.
 The app fetches data from a remote API and stores it locally using Core Data.

 ## Features